-Money Transmitter (formerly known as Seller of Checks)
+Money Transmitter (formerly Seller of Checks)

 Licensed under chapter 217 of the Wisconsin Statutes, money transmitters engage in the business of transmitting money and/or selling or issuing checks, including money orders, traveler's checks and prepaid cards.